hannobraun/fornjot/README.md

 ## Usage

 Fornjot is a regular Rust library, and CAD models are just Rust applications that use the library.
-To use Fornjot for your own models, create a Rust application using Cargo, include Fornjot as a dependency (see [`fj`] on crates.io), and use the models from this repository (see above) as inspiration.
+To use Fornjot for your own models, create a Rust application using Cargo, include Fornjot as a dependency (see [`fj`] on crates.io), and use one of the models from this repository (see above) as a template.

 To display one of the models from this repository, run: